jpnurmi/znc-admin/README.md

 - channel settings of another network: ```/msg **freenode/#znc help```
 - channel settings of another network of another user: ```/msg **somebody/freenode/#znc help```

 PS.
-The prefix for settings queries is configurable.
+The prefix for user, network, and channel queries is configurable.
 By default, a doubled ZNC status prefix is used.

 Got questions?
 Contact jpnurmi@gmail.com, or *jpnurmi* @ *#znc* on Freenode.